Brain Injuries

 • Premises liability accidents: Falls are a leading cause of TBIs in the United States.
 When a person suffers a TBI after a slip and fall accident on someone else’s property, they may be able to file a traumatic brain injury claim in Hawaii.

-• Product liability accidents: Faulty products, such as automobiles, power tools, construction equipment, can malfunction and leave innocent consumers with debilitating TBIs.
+• Product liability accidents: Faulty products, such as automobiles, power tools, and construction equipment, can malfunction, causing injuries and leaving innocent consumers with debilitating TBIs.

 Types of Brain Injuries